Vaskovskied/propolish/README.md

 You can also delete question if you need.

 > :warning::warning::warning: Questions are stored into the local browser storage.
-This means you can't access this things if you use device different than you use or different browser than one you used to open this app.
+This means you can't access those things if you use device different than you use or different browser than one you used to open this app.
 It is very important to know.
 Please don't delete your browsing history and other data if you wish to use this app properly and conveniently :warning::warning::warning: